githubteacher/feb-developers/places/san-diego-ca.md

 ### Things to do

-- Go to Balboa Park
+- Go to Balboa Park to visit San Diego Zoo
-- Go to beach
+- Go to Torry Pines Reserve for hiking